pi-lar/neuropil/doc/source/tutorial.rst

 To join or to be joined
 -----------------------

-The neuro:pil subsystem establishes a cluster of nodes when started.
+The neuropil subsystem establishes a cluster of nodes when started.
 Each node needs one entry point, afterwards other nodes will be detected and joined automatically.

-The main question when thinking about the setup of neuro:pil nodes are:
+The main question when thinking about the setup of neuropil nodes are:

 * would you like to have one single bootstrap instance which will start up all your nodes (can this central instance access all hosts in your environment ?)
 * would you like to have one single bootstrap instance where all nodes will connect to when starting up (do all nodes have physical access this central instance ?)
 * would you like to allow that all nodes can use arbitrary nodes to get started
-* would you like to use our neuro:pil network of connected nodes to connect you devices, systems, etc ...
+* would you like to use our neuropil network of connected nodes to connect you devices, systems, etc ...

 Based on this decision you will have implement: